PeeDee/btw/README.markdown

 * establish git repo [done]
 * get running on remote host [done]
 * render a directory listing of wiki_root [done]

-Development path

 * browse to underlying directory
 * browse to parent (if not root)
-* implement separate pub_root from environment
+* implement separate WIKI_ROOT set in environment

+Development path

+* pass through pdfs, jpgs, gifs, pngs, htm, html to browser (in frame?)
+* render .textile files with redcloth (or SuperRedCloth!!)
+* add 'edit me' link for text and textile files
-** .htaccess on remote pub_root
+* migrate my legacy content into the local file tree ** .htaccess on remote pub_root (or Rack authentication??)
 ** svn syncing local and remote file tree
-* render .textile files with redcloth (or SuperRedCloth!!)
-* add 'edit me' link
-* test opening pdfs, jpgs, gifs, pngs, htm in browser
-* migrate legacy content into file tree
 * pretty up with css